sekainohajimari/ikyusan-ios/README.md

 ##try
 - using Alamofire(network)
 - using Bond(data binding)
-- using Realm
+- using Realm(data store)
 - using ObjectMapper(ORM)
+- using fastlane
-- write unit tests
+- write tests